Yipster/MP0/README.md

 As can be seen from the example output above, with only one argument (google.com) the time needed to ping is pretty much the same regardless of CPU value.
 However, once we add more websites to ping, it shows a very stark difference.

+Below is a scatter plot of the GOMAXPROCS # as the x-axis, and the runtime in milliseconds as the y-axis.
+We make use of the gonum package for golang, which allows us to generate an image of a plot based on (x,y) inputs.

 # Resources Used

 This code was written with the help of the following resources.